-For expats moving to Aberdeen, the decision on where to live within the city will have a significant impact on their experience.
-Various factors influence the decision of which area of Aberdeen to live in, including budget, the size and type of available properties, proximity to work, shopping and entertainment facilities, and access to road links and public transport.
+The decision on where to live in Aberdeen will have a significant impact on an expat's overall experience of the city.
+Various factors may affect this choice, including budget, the size and type of available properties, proximity to work, shopping and entertainment facilities, and access to road links and public transport.

 For expats relocating to Aberdeen with a family, living in a neighbourhood with access to good schools will be a priority, especially as admission to local government-funded schools is based on a student’s residential address.